 There are advantages and disadvantages to renting from a management company.

 Oftentimes, a management company will quickly make repairs, and be responsive to tenant complaints.
 Forward-thinking companies may offer rent payment, maintenance and repairs requests, and answers to other questions on their website.
-Property management companies in Dallas, Texas DFW area are usually strict about who they’re willing to rent to.
+Property management companies in Dallas, Texas area are usually strict about who they’re willing to rent to.
 They’re more likely to run credit checks, and require certain scores to consider a tenant.
 Many property management companies are also reluctant or outright refuse to rent to tenants with pets.

 Also with property management companies they tend to charge top of the market rents because they know what the “going rate” is.